formatjs/formatjs/packages/intl-utils/README.md

 - From 2019/01/02 6am to 2019/01/01 11pm can also be `7 hours ago` or `yesterday`.
 Timezone further complicates the issue.

 The examples above have not even tackled the differences in non-Gregorian calendars.
 There is an issue opened upstream in the spec that potentially introduces a [`best fit` algorithm](https://github.com/tc39/proposal-intl-relative-time/issues/47).
 Therefore, we recommend that you implement your own version of `selectUnit` that matches your editorial expectation.
+This will be removed in future releases.